Terms and conditions: services (pro-supplier)

 Generally, exclusion clauses and liability limitation clauses in contracts for the supply of services are subject to the requirements of UCTA and are discussed in more details in Terms and Conditions.

-About these Terms and Conditions:
+About Terms and Conditions

 All Paper Rock legal templates are written by highly qualified English lawyers that are currently practising in the field of commercial and corporate law.
 The templates you download here reflect the same quality as if you’d instructed our lawyers to draft them for you.
 They also write all our document descriptions so you can rest assured every bit of information is legally accurate up to date.